benkay86/matlab-ndarray-tutorial/python/README.md

 See the example in [src/lib.rs](./src/lib.rs).

+## Calling Python from Rust

+In addition to [NumPy](https://numpy.org/), Python has mature tools like [NiBabel](https://nipy.org/nibabel/) for working with neuroimaging data.
+We can take advantage of these tools by calling Python from inside our Rust programs.
+This will, of course, require the CPython interpreter and any Python module dependencies to be installed.

+The example in [src/bin/ni2npy64.rs](./src/bin/ni2npy64.rs) is a fully-fledged command line utility for converting any neuroimaging file supported by nibabel to a 64-bit numpy file.
+It calls Python's nibabel to read the image data into an ndarray array.
+It uses Rust's [ndarray_npy](https://github.com/jturner314/ndarray-npy) crate to save the array as a numpy file.

 ## Memory Management

 Rust and Python have very different ideas about how to manage memory.
 Rust frees memory immediately when a variable goes out of scope.
 In more complicated cases of memory use, such as heap-allocated memory behind reference-counted smart pointers like [`Rc`](https://doc.rust-lang.org/stable/std/rc/struct.Rc.html), memory is freed immediately once the reference count goes to zero.